rupnkrdas/CS252-Operating-Systems-Assignment/problem_2_24/README.md

   determined via LaunchServices is used to open the specified files.

 - **fcntl**
-  Fcntl() provides for control over descriptors.
+  fcntl() provides for control over descriptors.

 - **close**
   The close() call deletes a descriptor from the per-process object reference table.